-Editor’s note: Norman Dimitrouleas, local music legend, passed away a year ago today, on Jan.
+Editor’s note: Norman Dimitrouleas, local music legend, passed away three years ago on Jan.
 9, 2016.
 Below is Dayton.com contributor and blogger Libby Ballengee’s tribute to Dimitrouleas, originally published on Jan.
 15, 2016.

 This week was devastating for the music community, with the passing of international legend David Bowie, and local legend Norman Dimitrouleas.
 At Norman’s service this past Wednesday evening, I was asked, “Why did David Bowie die the day after Norman?”
 Good question.
 Taking two of God’s own prototypes in one foul swoop hardly seems fair.
 I shrugged to imply I didn’t know.
 “Norm needed a lead singer,” they said.
 I have to say, the thought of those two in heaven together did make me smile on a really tough day.